 Complaints must be submitted in writing to the College by email or mail.

 Complaints must describe, in detail, specific concerns about conduct, competence, and/or health ailment (impairing practice) of a Registrant.
-If a Registrant works for a provincia/state or federal employer, who have legislated protection against processing liability practice suits, the College will proceed to process any practice complaints received against those Registrants.
-The College Complaints and Discipline process is not a litigation matter but an intensive internal peer adjudicated review to ensure Registrants practice within their scope of practice and cause no harm to the Public through negligence and/or practice misconduct.
+If a Registrant works for a provincial/state or federal employer, who have legislated protection against processing liability practice suits, the College will proceed to process any practice complaints received against those Registrants.
+The College Complaints and Discipline process is not litigation but an intensive internal peer adjudicated review to ensure Registrants practice within their scope of practice and cause no harm to the Public through negligence and/or practice misconduct.

 Once a complaint is received, the Complainant and the Registrant named in the complaint, must sign legal waivers protecting the confidentiality of the Complaints Proceedings and that, at no time, will any information gained or shared during the CVRP complaints process be released or used in a future litigation procedure.

 If a Registrant is found to have committed a practice misconduct, then complaints results are submitted to the Discipline committee for action.
 All disciplinary complaints are published on the Public registry and posted on the website for public review.

 The following information is taken from the CVRP Complaints Rule.
 For additional information, download the full Complaints Rule.

 Upon receipt of a complaint filed with the Registrar, the process shall be as follows: